jannis-baum/bachelor-thesis/chapters/4-discussion.md

-Regarding future work around the Annotation Interface's user experience, the similarity between \glspl{brick} and Epic's *SmartPhrases* that was recognized in chapter \ref{ch-testing} should be taken into consideration.
+Regarding future work around the Annotation Interface's user experience, the similarity between \glspl{brick} and Epic's *SmartPhrases* that was recognized in Chapter \ref{ch-testing} should be taken into consideration.
 Since *SmartPhrases* are a tested concept that has already been implemented and is being used in clinical settings, they may offer improved or additional solutions to the similar problems the Annotation Interface aims to solve.
 Additionally, a